8th June 2020

 Best practice for manufacturers

 Having carefully considered all of our operations and reviewed them in-line with the latest Government advice for working safely during Covid-19, we’re upholding all of the safety measures we’ve implemented so far, and enhancing them wherever needed to account for a greater proportion of the team being on site.
-This includes increasing the frequency of hand washing, with hand sanitiser provided throughout our site; regularly cleaning and disinfecting frequently touched objects and surfaces; keeping interaction with others as short as possible; and installing screens to separate people wherever necessary.
+This includes increasing the frequency of hand washing, with hand sanitiser provided throughout our site; regularly cleaning and disinfecting frequently touched objects and surfaces; temperature checks for all staff and essential site visitors; keeping interaction with others as short as possible; and installing screens to separate people wherever necessary.

 Alongside maintaining two metres between employees, we have also adjusted our etching processes to enable more back-to-back and side-by-side working to reduce the need for face-to-face activities.
 We’ve also created shirts in NHS rainbow colours for our staff to aid social distancing, with messages which encourage our colleagues to work together by staying apart.